TaishoPharmaceutical/MolDesignPlatform/Filter/README.md

 *Chiaki Nakamori* & *Tore Eriksson*

-This filter is the rule-based expert system.
-Rules are written in filter.csv file.
-Currently, many useless structures pass through the filter.
-To improve this system, more SMARTS rules need to be added in filter.csv file.
+This filter is a rule-based expert system.
+Individual SMARTS-based rules are described in the file `filter.csv`.
+As the provided file only implements a limited set of rules, it is recommended that you add your own rules to achieve improved filtering of unwanted structures.